ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

 .. figure::  /recipes/figures/climwip/performance_sigma_calibration.png
    :align:   center

    Performance sigma calibration: The tick black line gives the reliability (c.f., weather forecast verification) which should reach at least 80%.
-The thick black line gives the mean change in spread between unweighted and weighted 80% ranges as an indication of the weighting strength.
+The thick grey line gives the mean change in spread between unweighted and weighted 80% ranges as an indication of the weighting strength.
 The smallest sigma (i.e., strongest weighting) with is not overconfident (reliability >= 80%) is selected based on cost function (red line).

    .. _fig_climwip_6:
 .. figure::  /recipes/figures/climwip/temperature_change_weighted_map.png